JoGMG/know-your-movies/README.md

 - **Simple and Intuitive User Interface**: The website features a straightforward and user-friendly interface, ensuring a seamless user experience.

-- **Potential Future Features or Enhancements**: Future enhancements may include making the website look more presentable for different screen sizes, and implementing a reviews REST API so that the `Leave a Review` feature will become functional.
+- **Potential Future Features or Enhancements**: Future enhancements may include making the website responsive to different screen sizes, and implementing a reviews REST API so that the `Leave a Review` feature will become functional.

 ## Getting Started